Table of Contents

 Pause and reflect

-- How does bad news affect your relationship with God?
-Do you cry out more or avoid Him?
+- How does bad news affect my relationship with God?
+Do I cry out to him more, or do I avoid praying because it brings up painful emotions?

 [27] When she heard about Jesus, she came up behind him in the crowd and touched his cloak, [28] because she thought, “If I just touch his clothes, I will be healed.”
 [29] Immediately her bleeding stopped and she felt in her body that she was freed from her suffering.
 [30] At once Jesus realized that power had gone out from him.
 He turned around in the crowd and asked, “Who touched my clothes?”
 [31] “You see the people crowding against you,” his disciples answered, “and yet you can ask, ‘Who touched me?’ ” [32] But Jesus kept looking around to see who had done it.
 [33] Then the woman, knowing what had happened to her, came and fell at his feet and, trembling with fear, told him the whole truth.
 [34] He said to her, “Daughter, your faith has healed you.
 Go in peace and be freed from your suffering.”
 Mark 5:27-34 NIV